AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ```

 These two methods make the network training significantly less verbose.
-The script that trains a network with XOR logical gate can now be written:
+The script that trains a network with XOR logical gate may now be written:

 ```Smalltalk
 n := NNetwork new.